cs231n/cs231n.github.io/classification.md

 <div class="fig figcenter fighighlight">
   <img src="/assets/classify.png">
-  <div class="figcaption">The task in Image Classification is to predict a single label (or a distribution over labels as shown here to indicates our confidence) for a given image.
+  <div class="figcaption">The task in Image Classification is to predict a single label (or a distribution over labels as shown here to indicate our confidence) for a given image.
 Images are 3-dimensional arrays of integers from 0 to 255, of size Width x Height x 3.
-The 3 is due to the three color channels Red, Green, Blue.</div>
+The 3 represents the three color channels Red, Green, Blue.</div>
 </div>

 **Challenges**.
 Since this task of recognizing a visual concept (e.g. cat) is relatively trivial for a human to perform, it is worth considering the challenges involved from the perspective of a Computer Vision algorithm.
 As we present (an inexhaustive) list of challenges below, keep in mind the raw representation of images as a 3-D array of brightness values:

 - **Viewpoint variation**.
 A single instance of an object can be oriented in many ways with respect to the camera.
 - **Scale variation**.
-Visual classes often exhibit variation in their size (size in the real world, not only in terms of their extent in the image)
+Visual classes often exhibit variation in their size (size in the real world, not only in terms of their extent in the image).
 - **Deformation**.
-Many objects of interest are not rigid bodies and can be deformed in extreme ways
+Many objects of interest are not rigid bodies and can be deformed in extreme ways.
 - **Occlusion**.
 The objects of interest can be occluded.
 Sometimes only a small portion of an object (as little as few pixels) could be visible.
 - **Illumination conditions**.
 The effects of illumination are drastic on the pixel level.
 - **Background clutter**.
-The objects of interest may *blend* into their environment, making them hard to identify
+The objects of interest may *blend* into their environment, making them hard to identify.
 - **Intra-class variation**.
 The classes of interest can often be relatively broad, such as *chair*.
 There are many different types of these objects, each with their own appearance.

 A good image classification model must be invariant to the cross product of all these variations, while simultaneously retaining sensitivity to the inter-class variations.